Video Game: Persona Q: Shadow of the Labyrinth

 - Unwitting Pawn: The casts of Persona 3 and 4 to Chronos.
 It drew all of them into the margin world in order to force them to go through the labyrinths and regain Zen's memories.

-- What the Hell, Player?: Party members will yell at the leader if he neglects to level them up, just like in a Tales game.
+- What the Hell, Player?: On a space in the fourth dungeon, party members will talk at the leader if he neglected to level them up, just like in a Tales game.